-Listed below are some of the common methods of communication chosen by deaf people and some use a combination of these.
+Listed below are some of the common communication approaches chosen by deaf people, some will use a combination of these.

 This is the ability to read lip patterns.
-Deaf children naturally pick up lip-reading but many speech sounds look the same (for example pat and bat) so it is difficult to rely on lip-reading on its own and it's usually used alongside other communication methods.
+Deaf children and young people naturally pick up lip-reading but many speech sounds look the same, for example, ‘pat’ and ‘bat’, so it is difficult to rely on lip-reading on its own.
+It's usually used alongside other communication approaches.

 British Sign Language (BSL)